42U/web_scraping/README.md

 # web_scraping
 This is a WebScraper that currently only scrapes Craigslist for motorcycles. *(I made this to help me sift through all the bookmarks I had when looking for a motorcycle for myself)

-the system you run this on should have python3 AND python3-bs4 installed already on the machine you want to run this from. there are multiple ways to install these libraries the following is most common for unix:
+the system you run this on should have python3 AND python3-bs4 installed already. there are multiple ways to install these libraries the following is most common for unix:

 sudo apt install python3 python3-bs4